lionelmace/vpc-on-classic-vsi/vsi_is_profiles.md

 ## Viewing profile configurations
 {: #popularprofiles}

-You can view available profile configurations using the {{site.data.keyword.cloud_notm}} console or the CLI.
+You can view available profile configurations by using the {{site.data.keyword.cloud_notm}} console or the CLI.
 In the {{site.data.keyword.cloud_notm}} console, you can select from popular profile configurations that support most common use cases.

 ### Using the IBM Cloud console
 1. In the {{site.data.keyword.cloud_notm}} console, navigate to **Menu icon ![Menu icon](../icons/icon_hamburger.svg) > VPC Infrastructure > Compute > Virtual server instances**.
-2. From this page, click **New instance**.
+2. From the Virtual server instances for VPC page, click **New instance**.
-3. You can either select a profile configuration from **Popular profiles** or click **All profiles** to view additional configurations.
+3. You can either select a profile configuration from **Popular profiles** or click **All profiles** to view more configurations.

 ### Using the CLI
-To view the list of available profiles using the CLI, run the following command:
+To view the list of available profiles by using the CLI, run the following command:
 ```
 $ ibmcloud is instance-profiles
 ```
 {:codeblock}

-When using the command line, the following information describes what the output represents.
-The profile sizes have different ratios of CPU to memory, designed for different workloads:
+When you use the command line, the following information describes what the output represents.
+The profile sizes have different ratios of CPU to memory, which are designed for different workloads:

 *  "b" is balanced, which is a 1:4 ratio
-*  "c" is compute (higher on the CPUs) , which is a 1:2 ratio
+*  "c" is compute (higher on the CPUs), which is a 1:2 ratio
 *  “m” is memory (higher on the memory), which is a 1:8 ratio